BLUE RHINO AI

 • Set video quality to 4K if available (iPhone: Settings → Camera → Record Video → "4K at 30 fps" • Android: camera app → video settings → "UHD 4K" or "3840x2160")

-• Camera at eye level
+• Phone held in landscape (sideways), at your eye level

 • Face a window or use soft directional light — avoid overhead-only lighting